Angels by Cybis Porcelain

 The Cybis 1974 catalog name-only text list also includes a Seated Angels (pair) which I have never seen.

 In the 1950s-giftware/decor category is this pair of angel candlesticks.
 Note the unusual star-shaped headgear and also that the candle cups they support have a definite tilt!
 The blue-painted base section is also rather uncommon.
 These are 8.75″ tall, with the footprint being 5″ x 3.5″.
-Their design numbers are 239 and 240 which puts them into the “religious items” genre,
+Their design numbers are 239 and 240 because they were considered to be religious items.

-This second example shows how the wing shading could vary between individual pieces.
+This example shows how the wing shading could vary between individual Cybis pieces.

-And here’s a slight variation on the theme: These two “dancers” both sport a “hat” of pink roses!
+And here’s a slight variation on the theme: These both sport an added “hat” of pink roses!

 Another sweet circa-1950s celestial denizen is this angel with halo and rose bouquet, who has been found in two colorways thus far.
 The one on the left is done in the ‘Cypia’ tonation, whereas the right-hand angel is a standard glazed color.
 An unusual attribute is that she has ‘background foliage’ painted onto her gown front immediately behind the bouquet she holds.
 This somewhat pensive little lady is 7.5″ high.